Dora Bakoyannis: Recognition

 In March 1992, the International Centre for Women awarded Bakoyannis the International Leadership Award, and in June 1993, she was recognised by the 14th International Symposium Fontana di Roma for her valuable contribution to culture.

 Bakoyannis received the honor of being elected World Mayor in 2005, an annual internet-based project organized by City Mayors in order to honor the mayors who have served their communities well.
 Her efforts to get Athens ready to host the 2004 Summer Olympics successfully, her actions to transform the city for the benefit of its residents and her fight against terrorism helped Bakoyannis win the award.
 During the contest she was strongly supported by the Greek community and also received thousands of votes from several countries around Europe, North America and Australia.
 She had also been continuously included in the Forbes Magazine's List of The World's 100 Most Powerful Women from 2006 to 2008.
 In 2008, she was awarded the Emperor Maximilian Award-European Award for Regional Policy and Local Government by the State of Tyrol and the city of Innsbruck.
 In 2009, she was named as the first female foreign associate of the French Academy in Humanities and Political Sciences.
 The same year, she was also awarded the title of Honorary Senator by the European Academy of Sciences and Arts in Salzburg.
 In 2010, Dora Bakoyannis has been awarded the National Order of the Chevalry of the Legion of Honour of the French Republic (Ordre Nationale de Chevalier de la Legion d' Honneur).

-On 21 March 2008 received a copy of the key of the city of Tirana on the occasion of her official visit to Albania.
+On 21 March 2008, she received a copy of the key of the city of Tirana on the occasion of her official visit to Albania.